UU-tracktech/tracktech/CameraProcessor/README.md

 #### Video stream

-The video stream is sent by the video forwarder.
-This video forwarder previously encoded the camera stream to HLS which is used by the camera processor.
+The video forwarder sends the video stream.
+This video forwarder previously encoded the camera stream to HLS, which the camera processor uses.
-Other input methods also exist, mainly image capture and video capture, although both are only used for benchmarking/testing purposes.
+Other input methods also exist, mainly image capture and video capture, although the program only uses these for benchmarking/testing purposes.
-The HLS stream is wrapped together with the timestamp of the HLS segment so that time can be consistently tracked by both the camera processor and the interface, since both components utilize the same stream.
+The HLS stream is wrapped together with the timestamp of the HLS segment so that the program consistently tracks the time by both the camera processor and the interface, since both components utilize the same stream.
 [processor/input README](processor/input/README.md)